Cautions About Mercury Consumption

-By Ernie Florence and Rebecca Stanfield
+By Ernie Florence and Rebecca Stanfield, and Meg Carroll

 A neurotoxin, mercury can destroy, damage or impair the functioning of human nerve tissue.
 Mercury passes easily from a mother to her child through the placenta and breast milk.
-Fetal mercury exposure affects the developing brain, causing vision and hearing difficulties, delays in the development of motor skills and language acquisition, and later, lowered IQ points, problems with memory and attention deficits.
+Fetal mercury exposure affects the developing brain, causing vision and hearing difficulties, delays in the development of motor skills and language acquisition, and later, lowered IQ, problems with memory and attention deficits.
 These developmental problems may translate into learning difficulties once children are in school, resulting in lifelong consequences.

 To reduce the prevalence of mercury contamination as a factor in learning disabilities, we must reduce mercury in fish; the only way to do that is to reduce the amount of mercury released into our environment.

 In 2002, the Learning Disabilities Association of America created the health children project to: